Phases of Care and What to Expect from Treatment

 Rebuilding Your Foundation and Holistic Phases of Care

 Due to the holistic nature of the body, healing is always achieved in phases.
 In Holistic Medicine this principle is known as holistic systems integration.
-In the phases of care that we follow at Cherubino Health Center, we sometimes compare it to the building or repairing of the house.
+In the phases of care that we follow at Cherubino Health Center, we sometimes compare it to the building or repairing of a house.

 Certain structures and systems need to be in place in order for other “functions” of the house to work properly.
 From this perspective a well functioning building depends on multiple systems working in harmony with one another in a “holistic manner”.